 Shawn has worked in the cattle industry since the early 90's first with Calgary Stockyards-TEAM for 13 years as a fieldman.
 In 2006 he was hired by Tyson Foods- Lakeside Packers as a buyer of feeder and slaughter cattle.
 In 2009 Shawn left Lakeside/XL to join Gateway Livestock as the Feeder Cattle Procurement Coordinator.
 The summer of 2013 Shawn joined ZOETIS (formely Pfizer Animal Health) as a Territory Manager in South Central Alberta.
 In May 2019 - Shawn stepped away from his full time off farm employment to focus more of his time towards the Sask Ranch and seedstock operation.
-Shawn currently does some contract work for Phibro Animal Health as their Ruminant Account Manager - Western Canada.
+Shawn currently does some contract work for HuvePharma as their Ruminant Account Manager - Western Canada where he works under his son Jayse's direction - but focuses the majority of his time with the Ranch's 2 locations.

-Stacey grew up on a ranching operation in Rockyford, AB where her family continues to run 700+ mother cows and grow irrigated forages.
+Stacey grew up on a ranching & farming operation in Rockyford, AB where her family continues to run a large cow/calf operation.
 Stacey has been a co-owner in Bangles Hair Studio & Spa in Strathmore since 1993.

-Kadin keeps busy with guiding spring & fall for his outfitting business Wilson Waterfowlf.
-He also plays a pivotal role with calving duties in Alberta and summer duties at the Sask Ranch.
+Kadin keeps busy with guiding spring & fall for his outfitting business Wilson Waterfowl.
+He also plays a pivotal role with calving duties in Alberta (March) & Sask (May/June) plus everyday duties thru the summer in Sask from herd health maintenance -fencing - hay & greenfeed production.
+Kadin & Emma were married in July 2025 - they live in the old farm house that Bill & Judi bought back in 1994.

 This is the link to the boys Outfitting business